 Historical research was conducted throughout the course of the survey to provide historical context to evaluate resources.
-Of great importance were items located at the City of Madison Department of Planning & Community & Economic Development, including, but not limited to, their extensive collection of research on local history.
+Of great importance were items located at the City of Madison Department of Planning and Community and Economic Development, including, but not limited to, their extensive collection of research on local history.
 Arguably the most extensive history of the City of Madison that is not focused on an underrepresented group is David Mollenhoff's Madison: A History of the Formative Years published in 1982 with a second edition completed in 2004, which covers the city's history from before its establishment to the early twentieth century.
 Secondary information was also found at the Wisconsin Historical Society Library and Archives and the City of Madison Assessor's Office, in newspapers and periodicals, and from personal interviews.

 A wealth of information on the history of underrepresented groups exists outside of this Historic Preservation Plan and the survey report and address these subjects more comprehensively, including Muriel Simms' recently published Settlin': Stories of Madison's Early African American Families and Richard Harris' Growing Up Black in South Madison.
 Simms' book draws on interviews and recollections of the Black community's experience in Madison from the late nineteenth century to the present day, while Harris' work describes his experience of growing up in South Madison.
-Likewise, Barbara Robinson Shade's series of articles on Black history, published in the Capital Times in the Spring and Summer of 1979 and the bi-monthly newspaper Capital City Hues have provided articles on the history of underrepresented groups.
-While there is no complete history of First Nation people in the Madison area, there LEFT: Cora Tuttle House, 1206 Grant Street.
+Likewise, Barbara Robinson Shade's series of articles on Black history, published in the Capital Times in the spring and summer of 1979 and the bi-monthly newspaper Capital City Hues have provided articles on the history of underrepresented groups.
+While there is no complete history of First Nation people in the Madison area, there are broader histories such as Patty Lowe's Indian Nations of Wisconsin: Histories of Endurance and Renewal and Robert Birmingham and Katherine Rankin's Native American Mounds in Madison and Dane County that address more general histories of native peoples and the mounds found around Madison's four lakes region.

+LEFT: Cora Tuttle House, 1206 Grant Street.
 Cora Tuttle was the first known woman architectural designer in Wisconsin and is credited with introducing the Bungalow style to Madison with the design of her own home at 1206 Grant Street in 1909, where she lived until 1931.